ioilmio/news-week-clone/README.md

 # Project Name

-The aim of this project is to get familiar with Bootstrap class and grid system to style and render the different element on a page to display.
+The aim of this project is to get familiar with Bootstrap classes and grid system to style and display different element on a page.
-This is my very first project using it and it was pretty complicated at first but nmow i feel pretty comfortable using it
+This is my very first project using it and it was pretty complicated at first but now i feel pretty comfortable using it.

 ![image](https://user-images.githubusercontent.com/51195150/77785009-cb197700-705b-11ea-832d-f47ee549d9fd.png)